AsyncNinja/AsyncNinja/Docs/Future.md

 Solutions based on `Future`

 * are shorter
 * you are getting something as returned value
 * are designed to be highly combinable
 * AsyncNinja's [memory management](https://github.com/AsyncNinja/AsyncNinja/blob/master/Docs/MemoryManagement.md) helps to avoid majority of memory issues

-#### Implementation Details
-In oppose to other implementations future may not complete with an error by default.
-The combination of `Future<Fallible<T>>` must be used in order to have this feature (`Future<T>` type alias is preferred).

 #### Example